History of Uruguay: Militarism and modernization, 1875–1890

-To ensure peace and order, the security forces were professionalized and modernized.
-The National Army obtained a monopoly on Mauser and Remington rifles, which allowed it to have supremacy against any uprising, while also serving as a deterrent method for seditionists.In addition, the Rural Police was created to prevent livestock theft and rustling.
-To guarantee private property, the Rural Code was also drafted, which provided for the mandatory fencing of fields, and the was created to keep track of livestock and their owner.
+To strengthen security and maintain order, the armed forces and police institutions were professionalized and modernized.
+The National Army obtained a monopoly over Mauser and Remington rifles, giving it a significant military advantage over potential uprisings and serving as a deterrent against armed opposition.
+The Rural Police was established to combat livestock theft and cattle rustling.
+To guarantee property rights, the Rural Code was enacted, introducing the mandatory fencing of rural lands, while the was created to register livestock ownership.